PatrickTangwen/cse15l-lab-reports/index.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-Go head and and type `yes` and then press enter.Then,the terminal will ask you to type your password.
+Go head and type `yes` and then press enter.Then,the terminal will ask you to type your password.
 Then,it will gives the response like this:
 ```
 Last login: Sat May 28 11:28:18 2022 from c-24-130-138-6.hsd1.ca.comcast.net